 Caroline Lemarch – CARLA // Charles Evans – CHUBBY

 Dorothea Preston-Grey & Margaret Ravenscroft – DOLLY & MOLLY

 Hermione Lytton Gore – EGG // Fenella Guteman – ELLIE // Genevieve Driver – JENNY

 Juliet Bellever – JOLLY // Wilhelmina Lawson – MINNIE // Magdala Buckley – NICK

 Pamela Stirling – POPPY // Marguerite Vandermeyer – RITA // Vera Daventry – SOCKS

-To avoid having to turn detective yourself to solve the mystery of the missing school uniform / P.E. kit / insert miscellaneous school item here, why not use Stikins ® name labels to get all of your children’s belongings safely and securely labelled so they are easy to identify (and to return to their rightful owner).
-Stikins ® are extremely quick and easy to apply; these adhesive labels simply peel off their backing sheet and then stick on and stay on.
+To avoid having to turn detective yourself to solve the mystery of the missing school uniform / P.E. kit / insert miscellaneous school item here, why not use Stikins ® name tags to get all of your children’s belongings safely and securely labelled so they are easy to identify (and to return to their rightful owner).
+Stikins ® are extremely quick and easy to apply; these adhesive tags simply peel off their backing sheet and then stick on and stay on.
 They can be used to label items of clothing and fabric items (where they should be applied onto the wash-care label) along with a wide range of personal items that need to be kept safe (including lunch boxes and water bottles, shoes and bags, books and stationery kits, and mobile devices).

 The days of playing detective are over thanks to Stikins ® Name Tags!